 The undergraduate certificate in Creativity and Innovation is comprised of 18 to 20 credits of courses based on both strong theoretical foundations and practical application that allow serious students to become experts in the field of creativity.

-The Undergraduate Certificate in Creativity and Innovation curriculum and course descriptions may be found in the Drexel Online Course Catalog.
+The Undergraduate Certificate in Creativity and Innovation curriculum and course descriptions may be found in the Drexel University Course Catalog.

 If you are interested in applying to either the undergraduate or graduate certificate in Creativity and Innovation, please review the admissions criteria noted for your specific program and follow the application procedures.